msjaiswal/book-notes/Effective Engineer.markdown

     - Helps you focus on right things.
     - Drives forward progress.
     - Helps you guard against future regressions.
-    - Performance Ratcheting: Any change should strictly improve the metric.
+    - **Performance Ratcheting**: Any change should strictly improve the metric.
     - Bad metric can lead to unwanted behavior.
     - Examples:
       - #hours worked < Productivity